w3rew/stressed/README.md

 ### Checker

 Usually checker is a brute force solution to the same problem.
 Its output is compared to the program character by character.
-However, for more complex needs you can use custom checker with arbitrary logic.
+However, for more complex needs you can use **custom checker** with arbitrary logic.
-For details please refer to `--custom_checker` argument in [CLI docs](docs/CLI.md).

 ## CLI arguments
-CLI arguments are described in detail in [CLI docs](docs/CLI.md).
+CLI arguments besides `--use-custom-checker` are described in detail in [CLI docs](docs/CLI.md).

+### Custom checker
+Custom checker should read both testcase and the checked solution from stdin, one by one without any additional delimiter other than newline.
+Then it should succeed (return zero exit code) if the solution fits the testcase, or fail (return non-zero exit code) if the solution is wrong for the testcase.
+Also it can output error message, which will be written in test synopsis.

+To enable set `--use-custom-checker` argument